BibliothecaDAO/realms-contracts/contracts/exchange/README.md

 *Pair* is used to describe a price curve between the currency and a single token type on the token contract.

+Functions named with `_loop` are used for recursive processing of lists of items.

 ## Contract Interactions

 The contract can be broken into a number of sections: